 Click here to learn more about the history of Kona Farm.
 Kona was the summer estate of Herbert Dumaresq, part owner of the Jordan Marsh department store in the 1800s.
 The "Swallow" boathouse, now on the National Register of Historic Places, was built for the steam yacht that he used on the lake.

 Click here for the history of the Langdon Cove area of Moultonborough.

 Click here to read about the history of Geneva Point Center.

 Click here to read about the history of the Far Echoes summer colony on Moultonborough Neck.

 He was actually buried on his own property,

 although no one today knows exactly where.

-There are lots of Moulton links at the Lane Memorial Library in Hampton.
+There are lots of Moulton links in the Hampton, NH Genealogy Database.

 Many of Moultonborough's first settlers came from Hampton.

 Benjamin Franklin Shaw, inventor of the seamless stocking, was the builder of Ossipee Mountain Park, on the property where Castle in the Clouds is now located.
 Click here to read a memoir of his life at Internet Archive.
 There is more Ossipee Mountain Park history in the local history files at the library, including "In the Glens of the Ossipees," by Lucy Larcom, published in 1892; the story of Robert Frost's visit, and the Fourth of July celebration of 1882, following the vote at town meeting that year to name Mount Shaw after Benjamin Franklin Shaw.